grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 Use 2 spaces unless there is a clearly established alternative convention.
 For example, Python generally uses 4 spaces for indentation.

-Above all else, be consistent with other Grafana documentation.
+Above all else, be consistent with existing documentation in your area of the documentation or in your project.

 #### Introduce each code sample with a sentence or paragraph to establish its context